LSSTDESC/star-challenge/README.md

 - `cosmodc2-redmagic-sample` - CosmoDC2 sample that uses redmagic as lenses
 - `dc2-lss-sample` - DC2 sample used for LSS project #91

 Under each sample, we record detailed instructions on how to generate the samples as well as carry out a catalog-to-cosmology analysis using that sample.
+The firecrown parameters are separately stored in the `firecrown-parameter-inference` directory.

+To run anything in these directories it is likely that you will need to install [TXPipe](https://github.com/LSSTDESC/TXPipe) and [Firecrown](https://github.com/LSSTDESC/firecrown).
+We provide simple instructions here to install both, though please read the respective documentation of the two packages for the most up-to-date instructions.

+## TXPipe

+## Firecrown